 - For HLS manifests, you MUST include the master /./.m3u8 in the URL.
 Zype will not redistribute child manifests.

-- For HLS Live manifests, the client is responsible for all quality of service requirements of those streams.
-They are also responsible for any ABR (adaptive bitrate transcoding).
+- For HLS Live manifests, you are responsible for all quality of service requirements of those streams.
+You are also responsible for any ABR (adaptive bitrate transcoding).

-- For HLS VOD manifest, the client is responsible for all quality of service requirements of those streams.
-They are also responsible for any ABR (adaptive bitrate transcoding).
+- For HLS VOD manifests, you are responsible for all quality of service requirements of those streams.
+You are also responsible for any ABR (adaptive bitrate transcoding).

-- For MP4 progressive assets, the client is responsible for all quality of service requirements of those streams.
+- For MP4 progressive and MP3 assets, the client is responsible for all quality of service requirements of those streams.

 To import a Self-Hosted video, follow the steps below.